-The Financial Advertising Code came into effect for new ads on 1 March 2022, and comes into effect for all ads on 1 June 2022.
+The Financial Advertising Code came into effect for all financial ads from 1 June 2022.

 Available to view:

 A pdf version of the new Financial Advertising Code.

 The report on the Review of the Code for Financial Advertising and the draft Financial Advertising Code.

 The Principles and Rules set out in the Advertising Standards Code apply to all advertising in all media.
 When applying the Advertising Standards Code to Financial Advertising, a high standard of social responsibility is required.

 Financial Advertising Code